Healthy Recipes Blog

 Cheese Balls

-Jump to Recipe Card
+Jump to Recipe Review Recipe

-Cheese balls served on a white plate.
+Cheese balls are served on a white plate.

-When I entertain, I like to start the evening off with a few simple party appetizers and cocktails.
-Ideally, the appetizers can be made in advance and I can serve them at room temperature.
-So these cheese balls are perfect!
+These little savory appetizers are so delicious!
+A mixture of cheeses, spices, and crumbled bacon - why wouldn't they be?
+When I entertain, I like to start the evening off with a few simple party appetizers.
+Ideally, the appetizers can be made beforehand, and I can serve them at room temperature.
+So these are perfect!

 Ingredients